dineshdhayfule/Token-Bucket-Rate-Limiter/README.md

 ## Run with Docker (Recommended)

-Build and start the application:
+Build and start the application (Backend on port `8080`, Frontend Dashboard on port `5173`):

 ```bash
 docker compose up --build
 ```

+Access the Admin Dashboard at: [http://localhost:5173](http://localhost:5173)

 Run in detached mode: